arajput63/flask_dbVisuals_shell/README.md

 # flask_dbVisuals_shell

+Hi Chaps, thought this might make your lives a bit easier.

 This is a basic project shell that represents a 'bare bones example' of communication between a database, flask server and javascript fontend.
-The project is intended for learning purposes and uses plotly.js to render visualisations for mock data stored in an SQLite3 database.
+The project is intended for learning purposes and uses remnants of plotly.js and sqlite3

 To run the project, first install all required dependencies into your environment and run the following command from a terminal within the uppermost project directory: